Eggs Benedict: Variations

 Some variations involve replacing the Canadian bacon, such as lobster benedict, corned beef, or steak benedict.
 In other cases the bread might be changed from an English muffin, to toast, sliced potato, or a biscuit.
-One popular variation is to replace the Canadian bacon with smoke salmon, and it has gather a large number of names from Eggs Royale, Atlantic, Montreal, and others, and some regions have a local name for this variation.
+One popular variation is to replace the Canadian bacon with smoked salmon, and it has gathered a large number of names from Eggs Royale, Atlantic, Montreal, and others, and some regions have a local name for this variation.

 Meatless Eggs Benedict may omit the Canadian bacon altogether, or replace it with something else such as avocado, tomato, mushroom, or tofu.
 There is a version of California Eggs Benedict that replaces the Canadian bacon with sliced tomato and avocado.

 Eggs benedict has also been made into breakfast sandwich by adding an additional English muffin half on top.

-A version which replaces the sauce, is Eggs Halifax, which substitutes New England clam chowder for hollandaise.
+A version which replaces the sauce is Eggs Halifax, which substitutes New England clam chowder for hollandaise.